frontrowhealth/brand-library/mira_setup.md

 #### Update provider count
 The provider count is now 353 so we can change the value of that metafield (was 345)

+### notes from setup on nov 17

+- we couldn't access the code so all styles are in the custom liquid section for the qualitative data (including the styles for the quantitative data)
+  - bascially the old frontrow.css file isn't being used but can be updated in the future if we need